Securing SIM-Assisted Wireless Networks via Quantum Reinforcement Learning: Introduction

 \subsection{Motivations and Main Contributions}

 Despite the promising secrecy gains offered by intelligent metasurfaces, practical deployment of SIM-enhanced PLS remains severely hindered by high-dimensional control complexity.
 The multilayer SIM architecture introduces a massive configuration space, leading to a highly coupled and dynamic control problem for real-time phase-shift adaptation in time-varying wireless environments.
 This dimensional explosion fundamentally challenges the scalability of existing DRL approaches.
-Conventional DRL methods typically rely on large-scale neural networks (NNs) to approximate high-dimensional policies, which results in slow convergence, prohibitive training times, and excessive computational overhead~\cite{hoang2023deep}.
+Conventional DRL methods typically rely on large-scale neural networks (NNs) to approximate high-dimensional policies, which often leads to substantial computational overhead, slow convergence, and prohibitive training complexity~\cite{hoang2023deep}.
 These limitations highlight the urgent need for more efficient and scalable learning frameworks for SIM-enabled secure communications.

-Recent advances in quantum computing have opened the door to a new class of learning paradigms, quantum reinforcement learning (QRL), which offers a fundamentally different mechanism for addressing high-dimensional control problems.
+Recent advances in quantum machine learning (QML) have introduced a new computational paradigm that leverages quantum mechanical principles to enhance learning and optimization capabilities~\cite{hassan2025quantum}.
+A particularly promising branch of QML is quantum reinforcement learning (QRL), which offers a fundamentally different mechanism for addressing high-dimensional control problems.
 By exploiting quantum superposition and entanglement, QRL enables the simultaneous representation and evaluation of multiple state–action pairs within compact quantum states, thereby significantly enhancing exploration efficiency and accelerating convergence~\cite{liu2024qtrl}.
 Moreover, quantum entanglement preserves intrinsic correlations across the state–action space, allowing learning updates in one region to propagate globally and reducing the number of samples required to approach optimal policies~\cite{cherukuri2025q,chen2024introduction}.
 These properties make QRL particularly well-suited for large-scale SIM configuration tasks.